WPNT: The 1980s and early 1990s

-The sales closed on August 29, 1991, with Sinclair acquiring WPGH-TV from Renaissance Broadcasting in the fall of that year.
+The sales closed on August 29, 1991, with Sinclair acquiring WPGH-TV from Renaissance Communications in the fall of that year.
 Rights to cash programming from WPTT-TV's schedule were moved to WPGH-TV, while barter shows were returned to syndication distributors (it was thought that WPTT-TV might wind up with some low-budget children's shows to run a couple hours a day).
-But Eddie Edwards acquired WPTT-TV without programming and began to run Home Shopping Network programming 24 hours a day on WPTT-TV in September, which led to the station being dropped from the market's cable systems.
+But Eddie Edwards acquired WPTT-TV without programming and began to run HSN programming 24 hours a day on WPTT-TV in September, which led to the station being dropped from the market's cable systems.
 Staffs from both WPGH-TV and WPTT-TV experienced layoffs.
 Some of WPTT-TV's ex-employees went to WPGH-TV while others stayed at WPTT-TV, and many others were laid off.
 WPGH-TV kept a decent number of its own staff, taking some from both stations.
 Edwards then made a deal with Sinclair to buy time on his station from 3 p.m. to midnight (effectively creating one of the first local marketing agreements, which Sinclair would use heavily in its later station acquisitions), and get area cable providers to reinstate WPTT-TV on their lineups.

 The deal took effect on January 6, 1992, with WPTT-TV airing cartoons, sitcoms, movies and dramas that Sinclair had no room to air on WPGH-TV.
 Sinclair's air time on the station expanded in 1993 to begin at noon.
 In the fall of 1995, WPTT-TV began to run WPGH-TV programming from 6 a.m. to midnight and picked up The Disney Afternoon cartoon block, which had been dropped by KDKA-TV when that station began running CBS' entire lineup.